 If I had to upgrade my phone today, I’d narrow my options down to two choices: a premium phone and a budget phone.
 Here’s what I would be debating between as my top picks for Republic Wireless phones.

 Premium Phone – Moto G7 – $299

-The Moto G7 is currently the premium phone I’d purchase if I needed a new phone.
-I think it is a great value for the money because it comes with the following features that should make it a long-lasting phone:
+Just a couple of months ago, I upgraded to the Moto G7.
+I think it is a great value for the money because it comes with the following features that should make it a good looking and long lasting phone:

 - 64 GB of storage expandable with a MicroSD card slot

 - 4 GB of RAM